The poodle crosses have delightful characters with stunning coats.

 However if the coat is to be left a little longer it needs to be brushed/combed regularly, especially around friction areas such as behind the ears or in the arm pits.
 This is the case for all poodle crosses!
 And yes on average a visit to the groomer every 6 weeks is essential to prevent the coat getting out of hand.

 These are the simplest of breeds to groom and many go through there entire lives without a brush or bath.

 Fair enough, except that the beneﬁts of grooming are obvious if given some thought.
 Any brushing helps the dog shed coat but a dog groomer will brush before the bath to remove dead coat and more dead fur will be removed during the bath.
-A groomer may use what is called a blaster before the dog gets out of the bath.
-This removes more coat and then the drying process where the dog is groomed throughout the drying of the coat.

 Now think of this as a human at a spa.
 The dog will feel so much better after a bit of pampering.
 The act of brushing, shampooing and brush drying is basically a well deserved massage!
 As with all breeds, your groomer is also giving your dog a thorough visual health check and will often be the ﬁrst to notice any changes such as new lumps or bumps in the dog.